 We offer tangible hope for vulnerable children and families through continuing education, job and life skills training, and individualized care and mentorship.

 The Day Centre is a Christian after-school program in Karosta, a community adjacent to Liepaja, offering a safe, clean, and warm environment where the children can come and rest after a long day at school or find refuge and comfort when their parents have left them alone to wander the streets.
 Children are provided a warm meal, tutoring and mentoring, and get to participate in a variety of extracurricular activities throughout the year.

 Orphan Outreach has partnered with the Day Centre since 2010 to ensure the children receive nutritious meals each day.
 For many of these children, the meals at the Day Centre are their primary source of nourishment.
 Sponsorships provide the necessary financial support of each child, and mission teams help with mentoring and evangelical outreach programs in the community.

 The Family Support Center is a community outreach center sharing holistic Christ-centered care with families in Karosta.
 Parenting and early childhood development classes are offered to young moms, and counseling and mentorship is provided to parents and their children.
 The goal of the ministry is to strengthen both families and the community.

 Educational Support, Parenting Support, Family Strengthening, Humanitarian Aid

-The Aging Out Initiative in Jelgava focuses on the holistic care of young adults who have either aged out of traditional orphanages or have been left without support as a result of deinstitutionalization efforts in Latvia.
+The Aging Out Program in Jelgava focuses on the holistic care of young adults who have either aged out of traditional orphanages or have been left without support as a result of deinstitutionalization efforts in Latvia.
 These young adults face an unsure future, and without care are at high risk of falling victim to criminal activity, drug abuse, sexual exploitation and trafficking, and suicide.
 Through the program, they are provided mentorship, counseling, and support to help them make a healthy transition to independent life.

 Transitional Support, Urgent Needs